kumanna/armadillo-debian/README.txt

 Notes:

-* To use the high speed OpenBLAS library instead of BLAS and LAPACK, replace -lblas -llapack with -lopenblas
+* To use the high speed OpenBLAS library instead of BLAS, replace -lblas -llapack with -lopenblas -llapack
   To get OpenBLAS, see http://xianyi.github.com/OpenBLAS/

 * On most Linux-based systems, using -lblas -llapack should be enough;